 If you are visiting the site because you are preparing to conduct a funeral service, or are otherwise engaged in helping or comforting the bereaved, and we hope too that you will find verses that are suitable for your needs or that will help you to prepare or give a eulogy.

 If you use one of the poems on a printed order of service please consider also printing this website address to show where you got it from.
-You could also support the site by clicking on the social networking 'Like' or 'Google +' links, or otherwise provide a link to this site from your own site or from your social networking page.
+You could also support the site by providing a link to this site from your social networking page.

 If you are a poet, please consider adding a poem to the site.
 The best type of funeral poems are those that will be relevant to, and touch the hearts of, the most people.
 For example, if you write about a mother who has four sons, it would only touch the hearts of someone who had that many sons.
 However, if you write about a mother who will be missed by her children, the poem will be relevant to anyone whose mother has died.
 The best poetry, the ones that get the most feedback and comments, appear to be poems that appeal to the most people.